liquid4teur/SSH/README.md

 # Prerequisites

-## Clients
+## Clients to connect to the SSH server

 To use SSH, you have many clients or softwares which allow you to set SSH connections from a machine to a SSH server:

-- On Mac OS & Linux: it's already built-in, you don't need to install a client.
+- On Mac OS and Linux: it's already built-in, you don't need to install a client.
 - On Windows: you have Putty or MobaXterm.
 - On Android: JuiceSSH.

 Also, verify that the SSH server is running on the machine you need to connect to.

+## Setting up an SSH server

+- On Linux, you can do it through the following steps:
+> sudo apt-get openssh-server (apt for Debian (Ubuntu, Mint) and yum for RedHat (CentOS, Fedora))

+Then you can start the SSH service.
+You can also modify the SSH configuration file accessible at "/etc/ssh/sshd_config":
+> "PasswordAuthentication yes" (to connect with username+password, if you put no you'll necessarily need a key pair)

+- On Windows, consider first an other OS, it would be better.
+SSH isn't native to Windows environment.
+To connect remotely to Windows machines, consider RemoteDesktop.
+If it's not possible you have a solution through Cygwin, go check [my repository on the subject](https://github.com/liquid4teur/Cygwin).

 ## If you use VM